 Most nights in my own house, meat and poultry aren’t the main event.
 Meals are either vegetarian or meat plays more of a supporting role than a starring one.

 That all being said, we are omnivores over here.
-And I have to admit that when I do put a loin of pork or roast chicken on the table, my people are practically high fiving.
+And I have to admit that when I do put a loin of pork or roast chicken on the table, my people are pleased indeed.
 Apparently they’re not the only ones.
 I bumped into a dad at school recently who reported that his wife relies heavily on Mom’s Kitchen Handbook for making dinner.
 When I half jokingly asked what recipe he’d like to see next, he paused and said with a wry smile, “My son and I would really like some more meat.”

 More meat?
 You got it.
 Hope you like lamb.

 Lamb is far less popular on American soil than it is in the rest of the world.
 We are a nation of beef eaters, but I’d argue that there are plenty of good reasons to consider lamb.
 Generally speaking, it’s less marbled than beef.
 The fat on most cuts of lamb appears around the perimeter, making it easy to cut away and thus reduce the amount of saturated fat.
 Lamb is high in protein, iron, zinc, and B12.
 And when cooked well?
 It’s tender, rich, and tasty.

 Now, onto this recipe for lamb chops with gremolata.
 It’s not really about lamb at all.
 It’s about the gremolata, an Italian condiment traditionally made with garlic, parsley, and lemon zest and served with osso bucco.
 Here I’ve added fresh mint, capers, and anchovy, flavors that are custom made for lamb.
 It’s so plainly delicious you’ll want to eat it by the spoonful.
 Then you’ll have to make another batch to go with your next “meat and two sides” supper.

 If you like Lamb Chops with Gremolata, you might like: